 Community support has allowed White Bird to care for the most vulnerable among us for decades.
 We’re grateful for all we’ve accomplished together.
 In order to ensure that we’re working in alignment, we request that folks get in touch with us when planning anything to support White Bird, such as events or fundraisers.
 We’ll be happy to share ideas or lend a hand.

 proceeds from the sale of the shirts benefit eugblac, a racial injustice organization dedicated to police abolition, equitable education and black liberation.
 They have established a bail out fund for Black owned businesses, and have a goal of making an official Black library that they hope will become a sanctuary for the BIPOC community.
 The CAHOOTS team thanks eugblac for helping them to understand cultural humility and adopt anti-racist practices.

 White Bird Clinic invites you to help make a difference in the community by becoming a Peer to Peer Fundraiser.
-You can help to grow and expand programs that provide help and hope to vulnerable populations in need.
+You can help to grow and expand programs that increase our community resilience.

 What is Peer-to-Peer Fundraising?

 Peer-to-peer (P2P) fundraising allows our supporters to become advocates and fundraise on our behalf.
 P2P fundraisers reach new networks in creative ways that carry our message and mission to new audiences.

 Peer-to-peer (P2P) fundraising allows businesses and organizations who support our models reach new networks in creative ways that are easy and free to implement and can be set up and working in minutes.

 It’s easy!
 Complete a P2P form for the project(s) of your choosing and we will create a custom web page for you to share on social media and in email.
 Exponentially quantify your impact by reaching out friends and family to ask for their support to help us build a healthy and strong community for all.